 “Flexible Fridays have totally shifted the feel of my work week — the ability to use my Fridays for some combo of focused/distraction free working + errands/chores/appointments + getting an early start on the weekend is an insanely nice change — would not want to go back to working without it!” – Trevor Shibley, Software Engineer at Front (Remote, Seattle)

 “It might seem like a small thing, but removing the pressure of having Friday meetings and responding to every Slack is life changing.
-Hit that snooze button an extra time (or three), finally get a moment to focus on a task, walk away from your screen without the guilt, log off early and do something you love — the world is your oyster!
+Hit that snooze button an extra time (or three), finally get a moment to focus on a task, walk away from your screen without the guilt — the world is your oyster!
 Truly an effective tool for dealing with employee burnout .” — Erik McCoy, Solutions Architect at Front (Chicago)

 “I was looking for a company that proved they cared about employees’ well-being and it definitely led me to choose Front over other companies.
 I started in May 2021, so I haven’t been at Front without them and can honestly say that it would take a lot for me to leave Front because of Flex Fridays.
 My work-life balance has never been better.” — Anne Smythe, SMB Account Executive at Front (Chicago)